GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

             <td><code>skaffold.yaml</code></td>
             <td>
               Json-path <code>deploy.kubeContext</code>.
-              This option is shareable, but also creates a lot of complexity due to profile activation (see detailed discussion below).
+              This option is shareable, and requires some error handling for profile activation by kubecontext (see below).
             </td>
         </tr>
         <tr>